thirdweb-dev/js/.changeset/mighty-pumas-shake.md

 "thirdweb": minor
 ---

-Exports toSerializableTransaction to convert preparedTransaction into a fully serializable transaction
+Exports toSerializableTransaction to convert preparedTransaction into a fully serializable transaction.
+Exports estimateGasCost to estimate the gas cost of a transaction in ether and wei.
+Exports getGasPrice to get the currect gas price for a chain.

-### Usage
+### `toSerializableTransaction`

 ```ts
 import { prepareTransaction, toSerializableTransaction } from "thirdweb";